 21.2.
-The Authority is of the view that appropriate sharing mechanism for any savings by the utility have already been provided under each head separately e.g. O&M costs, T&D losses, cost of debt etc. therefore, no separate claw-back mechanism is required.
-However, in the event any additional return by the Petitioner, which is not otherwise addressed under the approved mechanism, the same would be shared between DISCO and consumers equally.
+The Authority understands that sharing mechanism for any savings by the utility has already been provided under each head separately e.g. O&M costs, T&D losses, cost of debt etc. therefore, no such mechanism is separately required.
+However, still if there is any additional return by the Petitioner, which could not be comprehended at this stage, the same would be shared between DISCO and consumers equally.